Multi-dimensional chaos I: Classical and quantum mechanics: Two-dimensional spacing statistics for the quantum pinball scattering amplitude

 \subsection{Analysis of positions of peaks for the quantum pinball}

-To measure the distribution, we computed the location of the peaks of the scattering amplitude of the three-disk system, using the configuration we already used above, where the centers of the disks are placed on an isosceles triangle with side $L = 3$, and the radii of the disks are $R_1 = 1$, $R_2 = 1.2$, and $R_3 = 0.8$.
+To measure the distribution, we computed the location of the peaks of the scattering amplitude of the three-disk system, using the same configuration we used extensively in section \ref{tpqs}, where the centers of the disks are placed on an isosceles triangle with side $L = 3$, and the radii of the disks are $R_1 = 1$, $R_2 = 1.2$, and $R_3 = 0.8$.

 We have computed the locations of the peaks for this system at $k = 25$ and $k = 50$, and again we look at the distributions of nearest-neighbor spacings $\delta_n$, and the spacing ratios $r_n$ along a path.